 Responding to a Harvard University report which confirmed these finding, Mirador Television was born.

 Mirador means a little turret or castle.
-Chalk TV disappeared under a load of high costs and a volatile market.
-But the incredible smart phone and computer App explosion now makes small scale broadcasting quite inexpensive, so Mirador is now on the air with a mixture of news, information, and entertainment.
+The era of incredible smart phone and computer app explosion now makes small scale broadcasting quite inexpensive, so Mirador is now on the air with a mixture of news, information, and entertainment.

 Hayes has a good track record of finding raw talent and turning it into professional competency.
 So he looked to Lewes for a new team.
 Eni Verrall popped up.
 Talented mother of two, Eni is a natural broadcaster but also a good administrator, a much-needed combination for cash strapped local television.

 Other locals joined to provide programmes, some of Hayes’s veteran colleagues joined up and Mirador started on its local venture.

 Melissa noticed friends in New York were amused by its ‘British Quirkiness’ and so Mirador recently began broadcasting on Roku streaming channel.

 As Hayes says, we have the potential of more than 100, million viewers, while we actually have just 2000.
 But Mirador is growing in content and audience numbers.
 Nor has it forgotten its roots.